 The Daily Record story on this bill is titled, “Plaintiffs’ bar opposes the use of force homeowner immunity bill.”
 Well played, Delegate Frank and friends.
 Well played.
 That’s the spin you want: personal injury lawyers are in favor of criminals because they want to file civil suits on their behalf.
 But the article indirectly underscores this false premise by pointing out that the Maryland State Bar Association, which includes all lawyers, also opposes this bill.
 It is not just trial lawyers.

 If House Bill 207 becomes law, it will have no real impact on lawyers, burglars, or homeowners who are all going to do the same thing with or without a gross negligence standard and any conflicts between the two – except in very unusual and rare circumstances – will play out the same way.
 So beyond the “every useless law on the books is a bad law” and “gee, maybe we should focus on getting people jobs instead of scoring political points” sense, this bill is harmless.

 The Long Con

 But this bill has a larger purpose in the big picture.
 On the television show Lost, James Sawyer called it the Long Con.
-Maryland insurance companies want Maryland legislators to put on training wheels on the idea of immunities and heightened negligence standards.
+Maryland insurance companies want Maryland legislators to put on training wheels on immunities and heightened negligence standards.

 The more practice legislatures have a changing fundamental negligence law, the more comfortable they will get.
-Pick off a few immunities here, add some heightened negligence standards there, and then the room is warmed up to apply these same principles in car accident, product liability and medical malpractice cases in Maryland.
+Pick off a few immunities here, add some heightened negligence standards there, and then the room is warmed up to apply these same principles in car accident, product liability, and medical malpractice cases in Maryland.
 Insurance companies, give them credit, have the patience and fortitude to wait out the Long Con.
-This is why advocates for victims and consumers need to fight these otherwise nonsensical skirmishes.
+Therefore advocates for victims and consumers need to fight these otherwise nonsensical skirmishes.

-- Some in New York demand more flexibility for homeowners to defend their own home.
+- Some in New York demand more flexibility for homeowners to defend their own homes.
 But this is not about the tort system.